 - Climb slowly

 A normal human body needs at least 2-3 days to adjust to new altitude which is why you should take in slow while trekking to a higher elevation.
-Avoid flying or driving directions to the higher elevation.
+Avoid flying or driving directions to a higher elevation.
 If you have to fly or drive then, stay at a lower altitude for at least 24 hours before going all the way up.
-While travelling on foot, you should plan your trip in such a way that you’ll have at least 1 day acclimatization day before climbing to higher altitude.
+While travelling on foot, you should plan your trip in such a way that you’ll have at least 1 day acclimatization day before climbing to the higher altitude.

 - Avoid alcohol & smoking

-You should avoid drinking alcohol & smoking cigarettes while travelling to higher altitude.
+You should avoid drinking alcohol & smoking cigarettes while travelling to a higher altitude.
 Drinking alcohol & smoking cigarettes can make your altitude sickness symptoms worse.
 Even if you want to drink, you should wait at least 48 hours to give your body time to adjust in higher altitude.